-We are located in the Appalachian Center for Economic Networks (ACEnet) in Building C.
+We are located in the Appalachian Center for Economic Networks (ACEnet).